TheMozg/awk-raycaster/README.md

 You need `gawk` version >= `4.0.0`

 OS X users must install gawk first.
+The easiest way to do this is to use [Homebrew](http://brew.sh/)

-Using Homebrew do:
+Once [Homebrew](http://brew.sh/) has been installed, run the following commands.

-    homebrew update
+    brew update

     brew install gawk

-Your machine will now be ready to run it.
+Your machine will now be ready to run *awkaster*.

 #How to play
 Your objective is to navigate the map and activate exit elevator, killing hoards of monsters in the process.